Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

     }
     ```

-5. **Deploy the application:**
+4. **Deploy the application:**

     For both Avaya Infinity™ and Twilio to be able call this connector application's endpoints to send message events, you need to deploy the application to a publically accessible URL.

-    Alternatively, you can use a tool like [ngrok](https://ngrok.com/) to create a public URL for your local server.
+    However, you can use a tool like [ngrok](https://ngrok.com/) to create a public URL for your local server to test the application locally.

     Once you have deployed the application, you can note down the Callback URLs for both Avaya Infinity™ and Twilio.